lorepinillos/A3_FortuneCookie_G5/README.md

 -          	Docker and Docker Compose

 1. Clone the repository:
-git clone: git@github.com:lorepinillos/A3_FortuneCookie_G5.git
+git clone: git@github.com:lorepinillos/A3_FortuneCookie_G5.git-
 cd A3_FortuenCookie_G5

 2. Set up the environment variables:
 -          	Create a .env file in the root directory with the following content format:

 DATABASE_USER = xxx
 DATABASE_PASSWORD=xxx
 DATABASE_NAME=xxx

+3. Create a deploy key
+ssh-keygen -t rsa -b 4096 -C "deploy_key" -f deploy_key
+cat deploy_key.pub - copy and paste the output in the Github web - settings - SSH and GPG keys - create a new SSH key - paste

-3. Build and start the containers: docker-compose up --build -d
+4. Build and start the containers: docker-compose up --build -d

-4. Test the app
+5. Test the app
 -          	Access the app in your browser at http://localhost:5326
 -          	Use curl to test endpoints: curl http://localhost:5326

 Security Practices
 -          	Sensitive information is stored in a .env file and excluded from version control using .gitignore.

 Troubleshooting
 -          	Check the TROUBLESHOOTING.md for solutions